aws-samples/aws-hpc-recipes/recipes/pcs/cluster_dns/docs/dns-behavior.md

 to `compute.internal`.
 It still resolves, at the cost of an extra round trip and a negative cache entry.

-### NetworkManager
+### The other two paths are directional

+Both AMIs this recipe targets use `systemd-resolved`, so the two paths below never run on a supported configuration and neither has been exercised on a live node.
+They're in the script to show the shape of the problem on other resolvers, not to solve it.
+If you're on something else, expect to work out the right method yourself, and note that the script logs a warning saying so.

+Registering the record is portable and works anywhere the `aws` CLI does.
+It's only the search domain that varies.

-On RHEL, Rocky 9 and similar systems without `systemd-resolved`, the script sets `ipv4.dns-search` on the active connection and calls `nmcli device reapply`, which updates DNS without taking the link down.
+**NetworkManager.** Where `systemd-resolved` isn't running but `nmcli` is present, the script sets `ipv4.dns-search` on the active connection and calls `nmcli device reapply`, which updates DNS without taking the link down.
 It sets the absolute value rather than appending, so repeated boots stay idempotent.

-### /etc/resolv.conf
+NetworkManager persists this in the connection profile, so the mechanism should be durable in the way the drop-in is, but that has not been confirmed.

-The last resort, used when neither of the above is present.
-A resolver manager rewrites that file on the next network event, so treat this path as best effort.
-The script checks for the zone before appending, so it doesn't add a duplicate entry on every boot.
+**/etc/resolv.conf.** The last resort, when neither of the above is present.
+This one is best-effort by construction: any resolver manager rewrites that file on the next network event, which is the same failure mode that took two attempts to get right on the `systemd-resolved` path.
+The script checks for the zone before appending so it doesn't duplicate the entry on every boot.
+Treat it as a hint, not a mechanism.

-Neither of the last two paths has been exercised on a live node.
-The AMIs this recipe recommends both take the `systemd-resolved` path.

 ## `.local` and multicast DNS